TOOLS

 Applicant Eligibility

-Schools and programs of Public Health and other public or nonprofit private educational entities, including faith-based and community-based organizations accredited by the Council on Education for Public Health, and other public or nonprofit private institutions accredited by a body recognized for this purpose by the Secretary of the Department of Education.
+Eligibility for this funding opportunity is limited to the current grantees/awardees receiving funds under this activity code.
+Eligible applicants must be any school of public health, and/or other public or nonprofit private entities, including faith-based and community-based organizations, accredited by the Council on Education for Public Health (CEPH), and other public or nonprofit private institutions accredited by a body recognized for the purpose of providing specialized training in public health by the Secretary of the Department of Education.

 Beneficiary Eligibility